jupyter/notebook/docs/source/migrating/custom-themes.md

 Fortunately installing a custom theme for Notebook 7 is very easy.
 It is the same process as installing a regular extension.

-For exampe let's say you want to install the [JupyterLab Night](https://github.com/martinRenou/jupyterlab-night) theme.
+For example let's say you want to install the [JupyterLab Night](https://github.com/martinRenou/jupyterlab-night) theme.
 You can do so by running the following command:

 ```bash
 pip install jupyterlab-night